TokenScript-Framework/papers/src/faq/FAQs.md

 Therefore, the Smart Layer's design goals include handling integration features such as cross-checking multiple tokens and managing authorisations to compose tokens for functions.
 This is a design challenge that we set out to overcome, and it is crucial for the Smart Layer to truly enable limitless integration in a secure and reliable manner.

 In essence, the Smart Layer is designed to scale both in terms of the number of tokens it can support and the range of functionalities it can provide.
 It does this by decentralizing the integration process and enhancing token functionality, thereby addressing the scalability issues inherent in the current token ecosystem.

-## How does Smart Layer address the challenges of integration, privacy, and trust in the digital landscape?

-## How does Smart Layer enable a tokenized web with unlimited integration potential?

-## How does Smart Layer interact with the current web landscape and what problems is it aiming to solve?

-## How can developers and business leaders utilize Smart Layer effectively?

-## What is the role of Smart Layer in the future of the internet?

-## How does Smart Layer act as a bridge between Web 2.0 and Web 3.0 environments?

-## How does Smart Layer facilitate integration and ensure privacy and security?

-## What are the new API calls introduced by Smart Layer?

-## How does Smart Layer manage user data privacy?

-## Where can I find the technical documentation and API references for Smart Layer?

-## Are there any tutorials or guides available to help me understand and integrate Smart Layer?